-- 6. Arc Force Control/Auto Hot Start.
+5. Arc Force Control/Surge Amp Control.
 When stick welding, arc force is used to help improve performance of the welder with certain metals and welding rods.
-The arc force boosts and decreases current flow to match the demands of arc length and position.
-As arc length is decreased, voltage tends to drop so extra amps are introduced to help maintain a steady arc.
-Hot start amps boost the starting amperage automatically to heat up the welding electrode and weld area so the arc starts cleanly, without sticking or porosity.
-Both features are inactive while welding in TIG mode. - 7.
-Foot Pedal.
+The arc force boosts current flow to match the demands of arc length and position.
+As an arc is held shorter, voltage tends to drop so extra amps are introduced to help maintain a steady arc.
+Surge amps boost the starting amperage briefly to heat up the welding electrode and weld area so the arc starts cleanly, without sticking or porosity.
+Both controls are inactive while welding in TIG mode.

+6. Foot Pedal.
 47k Ω .
 Select 2T on the panel.
 Select the maximum amp value desired on the panel.
 The foot pedal will only control amps up to the range governed by the main amp control.
 If more amperage is needed raise the amp level on the panel.
 The foot pedal also controls both Welding Amps, and Pulse Amps through the ratio established by selecting the pulse Amp % on the panel.
 Welding with pulse and the foot pedal takes practice, as it will seem the welder is welding at less amps than it is.
 Always set the panel amps to about 25% more than what is needed.
 Increasing the amps more than this margin on the panel will reduce the accuracy of the foot pedal by lowering the resolution of the foot pedal.
-Be sure to turn up/ down slope to the minimum settings or the 2T programming will be active and interfere with pedal operation.
-The pedal cannot override the 2T amp slope controls.
+Be sure to turn the start/end amps and up/down slope to the minimum settings or the 2T programming will be active and interfere with pedal operation.
+The pedal cannot override the 2T amp and slope controls.
 For more accurate and responsive control, Everlast offers a US made foot pedal available as an additional option.
-Do not attempt to control the stick function with the foot pedal. - 8.
-Air-cooled torch.
-A water cooler is not necessary for use with the standard PowerTIG 200DX torch.
-The units are equipped with a WP 26 air-cooled torch.
-However any after market water cooled torch may be used provided the proper 35 series DINSE style connector is used.
-Remember: Using a water-cooled torch even briefly without water can seriously and permanently damage your torch.
-Everlast water cooled torches used without water-coolers cannot be warrantied unless cleared by Everlast.
+Do not attempt to control the stick function with the foot pedal.

+8. Water-cooled torch.
+A water cooler is necessary for

+use with the PowerTIG 250 EX torch.
+The units are equipped with a WP 18 water-cooled torch.
+Using a watercooled torch even briefly without water can seriously and permanently damage your torch.
+Torches used without water-coolers cannot be warrantied unless cleared by Everlast.
 Everlast carries water-coolers designed to cool the maximum amp capacity of the welder.
+If you are not able to provide a water cooler or have not purchased a water cooler, you will need to use an air cooled (gas cooled) torch such as a 17 or 26 series, purchased separately.

 All consumables should be interchangeable with other brand torches with similar designations.
 They should be available for local purchase.
 No special consumables are required.
 Although a small starter kit of consumables is included, you will need more consumables fairly quickly.
 No Tungsten is included with the starter kit.
 Actual starter kit contents may vary.
 Contact Everlast if you desire to purchase an air cooled torch that is complete, ready to go.